Undergraduate Student Academic Integrity Policy

 Third, students accused of academic dishonesty have the right to have their case heard in a fair and impartial manner, with all the safeguards available within the bounds of due process.

 As responsible members of the academic community, students are obligated to comply with the basic standards of integrity.
 They are also expected to take an active role in encouraging other members to respect those standards.
 Should a student have reason to believe that a violation of academic integrity has occurred, they are encouraged to make the suspicion known to a member of the faculty or University administration.
 Students should familiarize themselves with the University's policies, procedures, and definitions of types of violations, as provided in the Undergraduate Catalog.

 Violations of Academic Integrity

 Violations of the academic integrity standards of West Chester University fall into six broadly defined categories listed below.

-- Plagiarism is the inclusion of someone else's words, ideas, or data as one's own work.
-When a student submits work for credit that includes the words, ideas, or data of others, the source of that information must be acknowledged through complete, accurate, and specific references and, if verbatim statements are included, through quotation marks as well.
-By placing their name on work submitted for credit, the student certifies the originality of all work not otherwise identified by appropriate acknowledgments.
+- Plagiarism is the inclusion of someone else's work as one's own work, which can include but is not limited to words, ideas, data, visual representation of ideas, audio, video, and digital materials.
+When a student submits work for credit that includes the work of others, the source must be acknowledged through complete, accurate, and specific references and, if verbatim statements are included, through quotation marks as well.
+Likewise, the sources and creators of images, videos, audio clips and other digital sources should be acknowledged through caption or direct reference.
+By placing their name on work submitted to meet an academic requirement, the student certifies the originality of all work not otherwise identified by appropriate acknowledgments.
 Plagiarism covers unpublished as well as published sources.

-- Fabrication is the use of invented information or the falsification of research, information, citations, or other findings.
+- Fabrication is the use of invented information or the falsification of research, results, information, citations, or other findings.

 - Cheating is an act or an attempted act of deception by which a student seeks to misrepresent their mastery of the information or skills being assessed.
 It includes, but is not limited to, using or attempting to use unauthorized materials, information, or study aids in any academic exercise.

 - Academic Misconduct